RyouHikaru/learning-javaee8/README.md

 # Payroll

-A repository dedicated to learning Java EE 8.
+A repository dedicated for learning Java EE 8.

-This project is taken from a Udemy course, [Java Enterprise Edition 8 For Beginners course](https://www.udemy.com/course/java-enterprise-edition-8/) by Luqman Saeed.
+This project is taken from the Udemy course, [Java Enterprise Edition 8 For Beginners course](https://www.udemy.com/course/java-enterprise-edition-8/) by Luqman Saeed.

 Topics covered: